Codecademy/docs/content/java/concepts/arrays/arrays.md

 ---
-Title: "Arrays"
+Title: 'Arrays'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Data Types"
+  - 'Data Types'
 CatalogContent:
-  - "learn-java"
+  - 'learn-java'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 In Java, an array is used to store a list of elements of the same datatype.